luvidal/jogiocr/README.md

 ## Environment Setup

-This project requires a server-side key for Anthropic and a shared access key to gate the parser route.
+This project requires a server-side key for Anthropic and a shared access key to gate the ocr route.

 - Copy `.env.example` to `.env.local` and set your values: